Skip to content

 Terminal window

-The agent introduces itself and kicks off a personality bootstrapping conversation — it asks about your work, your tools, and what you need help with.
+On a clean health check, netclaw init drops you straight into the chat TUI.
+The agent introduces itself and kicks off a personality-bootstrapping conversation — it asks about your work, your tools, and what you need help with.
 This builds your profile so future conversations have context.

 See Your First Conversation for the full walkthrough of what happens next.